nie-ine/use-case-catalogue/n3-rule-based-machine-reasoning/README.md

 ### Miscellaneous functionalities and calculations:
 Use case for inferring an ordinal from an entity identifier.
+&nbsp;
+&nbsp;

-The reasoner can be installed locally to try out the inferences yourself.
+The reasoner can be installed locally to try out the inferences yourself (see [repository](https://github.com/nie-ine/N3-rule-based_machine-reasoning)).

-Note: the command for the reasoner is written for Unix OS, but can be easily converted for Windows OS.